smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_GAME_CONTENT.txt

 ----------------------
 --- UPDATE LOG ---
 ----------------------
+- 10.10 -
+        • Added warning if you try to use commands that use Modollama kit without getting it activated / loaded.
+        • Bugfix forms for users that got already Seneca SuperTaut function and forms in their keymapping.

 - 10.00 -
         • Update on FBX Preset Pop Up Menu to expose more options.
         • New Command -->	smo.GC.ConvertToHardEdgeWorkflowUsingGeoBoundaryAsHardEdge